13 Great New York City Movies And How To Watch Them

 Rent/Buy Trading Places on Amazon.

-Buy Trading Places on DVD/Blu-ray on Amazon.
+Buy Trading Places on DVD on Amazon.

 Speedy (1928)

-Ted Wilde’s 1928 silent film, Speedy, stars Harold Lloyd as Harold “Speedy” Swift, a young man so deeply devoted to his girlfriend he will do anything he can to stop the diabolical competitor of her family’s business from putting them out of business for good.
+Ted Wilde’s 1928 iconic silent film, Speedy, stars Harold Lloyd as Harold “Speedy” Swift, a young man so deeply devoted to his girlfriend that he will do anything he can to stop the diabolical competitor of her family’s business from putting them out of business for good.

 If you want to see what New York City was like in the years before the Great Depression, look no further than Speedy.
-The movie takes to us some of the most iconic landmarks of the city, including Yankee Stadium, where the hero has a run-in with Babe Ruth that is just something else.
+The movie takes us to some of the most iconic landmarks of the city, including Yankee Stadium, where the hero has a run-in with Babe Ruth that is just something else.

-Stream Speedy on HBO Max.
+Stream Speedy on Max.

-Buy Speedy on DVD/Blu-ray on Amazon.
+Buy Speedy on Blu-ray on Amazon.

 Ghostbusters (1984)